mscribellito/FixedWidth/README.md

 # FixedWidth
-.NET library for deserializing and serializing fixed width files.
+FixedWidth is an easy to use .NET library for working with fixed width (flat formatted) text files.
+By applying attributes to your code, you can setup the position and format for your data when deserializing/serializing to and from fixed width files.

+FixedWidth handles the following built-in types:
+* string
+* char
+* int
+* double
+* bool

+You can also write and plugin your own formatters for custom data types by implementing the `ITextFormatter` interface.

 ## Features
 * Serialize an object into a string and deserialize a string into an object